hashicorp/design-system/website/docs/patterns/overview.md

 ## HDS pattern support

-Patterns are not currently supported by the HashiCorp Design System, but there are future plans to introduce guidelines, documentation, and best practices around assembling HDS components in a consistent and scalable manner.
+We don't currently support patterns, but we have a few on our [roadmap](URL).
+We're also planning to introduce guidelines and best practices around assembling components in a consistent and scalable manner.

 !!!
 Info